- Jari Vanhanen, cs-c2130#aalto.fi, PL 15400, 00076 AALTO

 - participate to a Scrum Simulation session (or write a compensatory essay)

-- write learning diary entries during the project (or write a compensatory essay after the course)
+- write four learning diary entries during the course (or write a compensatory essay after the course)

 The assessment and credits of Software Project 1 & 2 & 3 courses are given after the end of the project (period V).